-This guide will walk you through creating accurate and compliant nanny pay stubs.
-Whether you’re handling domestic payroll for the first time or looking to correct past oversights, understanding these steps is essential to stay compliant, avoid penalties, and treat your nanny professionally.
+This guide will walk you through creating an accurate and compliant nannies paystubs.
+Whether you’re handling domestic payroll for the first time or looking to correct past oversights, understanding these steps is essential to staying compliant, avoiding penalties, and treating your nanny professionally.

 What Is Nanny Tax?